aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/working-with-merged-cells/_index.md

 ﻿---
-title: Working with Merged Cells – Aspose.Words for Java
+title: Working with Merged Cells in Java
 articleTitle: Working with Merged Cells
 linktitle: Working with Merged Cells
 description: "Introduction to Merged Cells feature in Aspose.Words for Java."